Your FAFSA and the Verification Process

 A Pell Grant applicant selected for verification must complete the verification process by the deadline published in the Federal Register or no later than 120 days after the student's last day of attendance, whichever is earlier.
 We strongly encourage Pell Grant eligible students to complete their verification by the institutional deadline dates listed above to avoid any problems with the college's check-in process as well as their college bill.

 Tentative awards pending verification: New students who received a tentative award pending verification may have an adjustment to their aid as a result of the verification.
 For example, a student may no longer be eligible for a Pell Grant or may now be eligible for a subsidized federal loan.
-Any changes to one's aid awards as a result of the verification process will be communicated to the student via a revised award notice.
+Any changes to one's aid awards as a result of the verification process will be communicated to the student via a revised aid offer notice.

 Consequences of failing to complete the verification process: A student cannot avoid verification by accepting only non-subsidized (non-need-based) federal aid.
-A student will not be eligible for need-based federal aid (Pell, SEOG, Federal Work-Study, and Direct Subsidized Loans), need-based state aid (State Grant), and need-based institutional aid (all versions of the Hampshire Grant).
+A student will not be eligible for need-based federal aid (Pell, SEOG, Federal Work-Study, and Direct Subsidized Loans), need-based state aid (State Grant, Gilbert Grant), and need-based institutional aid (all versions of the Hampshire Grant).
 Hampshire College Merit scholarships would not be affected.

 Referral of Fraud Cases: If we suspect that a student, employee, or other individual has misreported information or altered documentation fraudulently to obtain federal funds, we report our suspicions and provide any evidence to the U.S. Office of Inspector General.